Widge-5/sinden-barebones-configs/README.md

 - new/updated bezel overlay images
 - new updated overlay cfgs that allow border resizing.
 - Custom theme colour change for clarity
+- updated C64 cfgs (PAL setting for most games, which brings them to alignment) + Duck Hunt